zygmuntz/goodbooks-10k/README.md

 ## Contents

 **ratings.csv** contains ratings sorted by time.
-It looks like that:
+It is 69MB and looks like that:

 	user_id,book_id,rating
 	1,258,5